40 Fancy Appetizers That Are Secretly Really Easy to Make

 • Serves: 6

 The humble artichoke makes its debut as the ultimate hors d'oeuvre.
-I love how fancy this app looks and how secretly easy it is to make.
-(Seriously: The recipe calls for six ingredients, including salt and pepper.)
+I love how this fancy appetizer looks—and how secretly easy it is to make.
+(Seriously: The recipe calls for six ingredients, including salt and pepper, so anyone can pull it off.)

 35. Mini Spinach Ricotta Calzones